aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/bootstrap-fullnode.md

 # Bootstrap a New Fullnode

 Bootstrapping a new fullnode using [state-sync](../../guides/state-sync.md) might not be an optimal approach after the network has been running for a while; it can either take too much time, or it won't be able to fetch required data since most nodes have already pruned the ledger history.
-The most effective way for bootstrapping a new fullnode is to use data restore.
+The most effective way for bootstrapping a new fullnode is to use data restore, which attempts to grab the latest snapshot.

 ## Restore data from a backup